 CSA

-The community supported agriculture (CSA) model began in the 1970s with black horticulturalist, regenerative agricultural pioneer and small farm advocate, Booker T. Whatley.
+The community supported agriculture (CSA) model gained traction in the 1970s thanks to black horticulturalist, regenerative agriculture pioneer and small farm advocate, Booker T. Whatley.
 By paying up front for farm products received throughout the season, CSA members are investing in the farm and helping to cover the costs of seeds and other inputs when income is lean.
 It is an honor to continue the CSA model, and other practices championed by Whatley at Root Digger.

 This CSA is designed to be approachable for the herbal curious while providing new experiences for more seasoned herbalists with vibrant herbs picked fresh from the farm.
-Members receive one share per month for 6 months (May - October).
-Shares will be delivered to a local neighborhood location for pick up (in Seattle or Olympia).
-Each share includes 3 to 5 varieties and comes with information on working with them.
-You will receive 24+ of our favorite varieties throughout the season.
-Herb quantities vary by variety but you can expect 1/4 to 1/2 pound for flowers, and 1/2 to 1 pound for tops and roots.
-It takes about 5 oz of fresh herb to fill a pint mason jar for a 2:1 tincture.
+You will experience the structure, aroma, textures, and energetics of freshly harvested herbs.
+Many can be propagated as cuttings or root crowns.
+Members provide one payment in the spring and receive one share per month for six months (May - October).
+Shares will be delivered to a neighborhood location for pick up (in Seattle, Tacoma, or Olympia).
+Each share includes three to five varieties and includes informative herbal profiles and recipes from a broad cohort of herbalist.
+You will receive more than 24 of our favorite varieties throughout the season.
+Herb quantities vary by variety but you can expect 1/4 to 1/2 pound for flowers, or a little more for tops and roots.
+It takes about 5 oz (just over 1/4lb) of fresh herb to fill a very full one pint mason jar for a 2:1 tincture.

 1/2 lb Calendula